 Spirituality in Action Members are involved in hands-on work at over 100 hundred organizations, including food banks, hospitals, pregnancy support centers, homeless shelters and mentoring programs for at risk children.

 Frá John Dunlap is an attorney admitted to the New York State Bar and a barrister and solicitor of the bar of the province of Ontario.
 In 1986, he joined the law firm of Dunnington, Bartholow & Miller in New York, becoming a partner in 1993.
-He specialized in corporate and immigration law.
-An internationally respected lawyer, he has been a legal advisor to the Permanent Observer Mission of the Holy See to the United Nations since 1997.
+He specialised in corporate and immigration law.
+An internationally respected lawyer, he is since 1997 a legal advisor to the Permanent Observer Mission of the Holy See to the United Nations.